 Dr. Pradeep Chowbey belongs to the cadre of the pioneer laparoscopic surgeons in India.
 One of the first to perform Laparoscopic cholecystectomy in North India

-Chairman - Max Institute of Laparoscopic, Endoscopic & Bariatric Surgery Chairman - Surgery & Allied Surgical Specialities
+Chairman - Max Institute of Laparoscopic, Endoscopic, Bariatric & Gastrointestinal Surgery

 Dr. Pradeep Chowbey is a world-renowned pioneering laparoscopic surgeon.
 With over 45 years of surgical experience, he has trained more than 20,000 surgeons from around the world in minimally invasive surgeries.
 He is one of the first to perform laparoscopic cholecystectomy in North India and the first to perform MAFT (Minimally Invasive Fistula Technology) in the Asia Pacific Region.
 He has graphed his career with singular determination to develop, evaluate, and propagate Minimal Access, Metabolic & Bariatric Surgery in India, and the Asian subcontinent.

 His Institute at Max Healthcare was the first to receive the Center of excellence accreditations in India for Metabolic & Bariatric Surgery, Hernia Surgery by Surgical Review Corporation, USA (2011-2014).

 With over 85,000 surgeries to his credit, he featured in the Guinness Book of Records 1997 and Limca Book of Records 2000 – 2020 (consecutive twenty years) as the first Endoscopic surgeon performing most number of minimal access surgeries.